 The Company receives consideration and product purchase credits from certain vendors that the Company accounts for as a reduction of cost of sales.
 There are several types of cash consideration received from vendors.
-The purchase incentive is primarily in the form of a specified amount per pound or per case.
-For the years ended December 25, 2015, December 26, 2014, and December 27, 2013, the recorded purchase incentives totaled approximately \$11,109, \$8,175, and \$6,653, respectively.
+The purchase incentive is primarily in the form of a specified amount per pound or per case, or an amount for year-over-year growth.
+For the years ended December 30, 2016, December 25, 2015 and December 26, 2014, the recorded purchase incentives totaled approximately \$13,670, \$11,109 and \$8,175, respectively.